Correction tools for telluric absorption and emission

 Molecfit: A general tool for telluric absorption correction I. Method and application to ESO instruments A. Smette, H. Sana, S. Noll, H. Horst, W. Kausch, S. Kimeswenger, M.Barden, C. Szyszka, A. M. Jones, A. Gallene, J. Vinther, and P. Ballester, 2014, submitted to A&A.

 Molecfit: A general tool for telluric absorption correction II.
-Quantitative evaluation on ESO-VLT/X-Shooter spectra W. Kausch, S. Noll, A. Smette, S. Kimeswenger, M. Barden, C. Szyszka, A. M. Jones, H. Sana, H. Horst, and F. Kerber, 2014, submitted to A&A.
+Quantitative evaluation on ESO-VLT/X-Shooter spectra W. Kausch, S. Noll, A. Smette, S. Kimeswenger, M. Barden, C. Szyszka, A. M. Jones, H. Sana, H. Horst, and F. Kerber, 2014, accepted by A&A.